On distinguishing Siegel cusp forms of degree two: Preliminaries

 Let $\rho_4$ be the $4$-dimensional irreducible representation of $\Sp(4, \C)$.
 In fact, $\rho_4$ is the natural representation of $\Sp(4, \C)$ on $\C^4$, which is also called the spin representation.
-For later use, we would normalize the spinor $L$-function.
-More precisely, the normalized spinor $L$-function $L(s,\pi_F,\rho_4)$ is defined as follows:
+For later use, we would normalize the spinor $L$-functions such that they satisfy a functional equation relating $s$ and $1-s$.
+More precisely, the normalized spinor $L$-function $L(s,\pi_F,\rho_4)$ is defined as follows

-Actually, this is the finite part of the completed $L$-function of $\pi_F$, where $\pi_F$ is the automorphic cuspidal representation of $\GSp(4, \A)$ associated to $F$.
-For more details about the connection between Siegel modular forms of degree $2$ and automorphic representations of $\GSp(4, \A)$; see \cite{AsgariSchmidt2001} and \cite[Section~4.2]{Schmidt2017}.
+Note that this is the finite part of the completed $L$-function of $\pi_F$, where $\pi_F$ is the cuspidal automorphic representation of $\GSp(4, \A)$ associated to $F$.
+See \cite{AsgariSchmidt2001} and \cite[Section~4.2]{Schmidt2017} for more details about the connection between Siegel modular forms of degree two and automorphic representations of $\GSp(4, \A)$.
 Moreover, let $\tilde{\lambda}_F(n)=n^{3/2-k}\lambda_F(n)$ be the normalized eigenvalues.
-It follows that
+It follows from \eqref{defn of Hs} and \eqref{eigenspin} that